VishalDorge/MichaCo.Websites/mconrad.azurewebsites.net/website/Articles/aspnet_5_accessing_environment_variables.md

 * **`IRuntimeOptions`**
 Represents the options passed into the runtime on boot

+> **Hint:**
+> There are more interfaces like `ICompilerOptions` or `IAssemblyLoader` which can be very useful but will not be discussed here.
+Play around with them yourself!

+### Example
+To write an ASP.NET 5 console app, use Visual Studio 2015 (RC or newer) and the new ASP.NET 5 project template for a console application.
+This should create a `project.json` targeting the new `DNX 4.5.1` and `DNX Core 5.0` and a simple `Program.cs`

+    public class Program
+    {
+        public void Main(string[] args)
+        {
+        }
+    }

-To use the package in our console app, we have to add the package as dependency to the `project.json` file:
+To use the `Microsoft.Framework.Runtime.Abstractions` NuGet package in our console app, we have to add it as dependency to the `project.json` file:

 	  "dependencies": {
 	    "Microsoft.Framework.Runtime.Abstractions": "1.0.0-beta6-*"